Skip to Content

 Depending on the age and math ability of your students as well as the amount of class time you would like to dedicate to this activity, you may wish to only have your students find a subset of the numbers.

-This year, I ended up creating 6 different versions of the 2023 Challenge that you can print and use with your students.
-Challenge your students to find the numbers 1-10, 1-20, 1-30, 1-40, 1-50, or 1-100 using the digits in 2023.
+For the past couple of years, I have ended up creating 6 different versions of the yearly number challenge that you can print and use with your students.
+Challenge your students to find the numbers 1-10, 1-20, 1-30, 1-40, 1-50, or 1-100 using the digits in 2025.

 I would suggest printing off the challenge sheet with all 100 numbers on it and then try to find as many solutions as possible using the type of mathematical operations that you expect your students to use while solving.
 Once you see how many you are able to solve on your own, you can then decide which level of challenge will be appropriate to your students.